Trip: 14 August 2020. From Salamina to Perama, with the ARIS IV of Psomas Shipping.

 The THEOTOKOS seen as the ARIS IV is about to dock right next to her.

 As the ARIS IV docked in Perama, my trip was over, as was this unique day which saw me taking more than 700 pictures in almost eight hours.
 I chose the best way to finish it, by traveling with the brand new and comfortable ARIS IV, which proudly represents the fourth generation of Psomas Shipping in the Greek coastal service.
-Her trip was very nice and calm, and I saw several familiar figures of the Perama-Salamina line.
+Her trip was very nice and calm, and I saw several familiar faces which serve the Perama-Salamina line.
 I was very pleased to have spent such a long and impressive day, during which I witnessed countless departures, explored new ports and ships for the first time, while also spotting several ships that I had not seen in years.
 Overall, this day, 14 August 2020, will hardly be forgotten.
 However, my Greek coastal service experience for the 2020 summer season was far from over, as I went on to do so many other trips and take numerous other pictures.
 More about that will be covered in the upcoming posts, which will begin to appear in 2021, so stay tuned!

 Comments